lxwvictor/adding2numbers/README.md

 In this project, I achieved 94% accuracy on the training dataset, almost 100% accuracy on testing dataset.
 Well, the training cost is a little high, a medium GPU EC2 instance spent about 1.5 hours on the training.

 The result can defintely improve further with techniques that maybe we can convert the input to binaries instead of just normalize it.
-Mostly important, this project is really fun!
+The most important thing in this project is, it's super fun!